 Start your day early and head to the Upper East Side.
 It is well known for the Museum Mile.
 The Metropolitan Museum of Art, The Guggenheim and The Museum of the City of New York, to name just a few.
 The Met being the most iconic, the architecture of the MET is just beautiful, and I’d highly recommend you see it even if you choose not to go inside.

 Kid Tip: Recently, The Met opened a Children’s Studio, which is aimed at ages 11 and under and is really fun.
-Unfortunately, you can’t book this in advance, you have to turn up and put your name on a waitlist.
+Unfortunately, you can’t book this in advance; you have to turn up and put your name on a waitlist.
 You’re also limited to half an hour in there.
 But it is free, and you pay for the rest of the museum.

-I didn’t love the Guggenheim for kids, and there’s not as much to see there as The Met.
-We enjoyed the Museum of the History of New York, and they had a kids’ activity you could do as you look around.
-It is also a beautiful building, however, it’s located quite far north in Manhattan, so it may not be worth the extra walk if you’re on a tight schedule.
+We enjoyed the Museum of the City of New York, and they had a kids’ activity you could do as you look around.
+It is also a beautiful building; however, it’s located quite far north in Manhattan, so it may not be worth the extra travel time if you’re on a tight schedule.

 Central Park with Kids: Our Favourite Place to Explore